Are you searching for some answers?

 Let us help.

-If you’re anything like the people we help, you are feeling stuck between a rock and a hard place: Technology surrounds us, but it’s not all appropriate for children.
+If you’re anything like the people we help, you are feeling stuck between a rock and a hard place: Technology surrounds us, but so much of it isn’t appropriate for children.
 In a world that cannot function without technology, guiding your children to be safe online without getting consumed by it can feel hard.

 It’s hard because you probably didn’t grow up with it.